How to invest in your emotional bank account in order to strengthen and improve your relationship and build trust

-Whereas Dr John Gray refers to a term he calls our “love tank”, Steven Covey in his book “The 7 Habits of Highly Effective People” refers to a term he calls our “Emotional Bank Account”.
+Whereas Dr. John Gray refers to a term he calls our “love tank”, Stephen Covey in his book “The 7 Habits of Highly Effective People” refers to a term he calls our “Emotional Bank Account”.

 The Emotional Bank Account is a metaphor that describes the amount of trust you build up in a relationship.
 When you do something positive for another person, Covey compares this to a deposit for that person in their love bank.
 Deposits accumulate in your love bank and build trust and goodwill.
 On the other hand, when you do something negative toward another person, Covey compares this to making a withdrawal from that person.
 When withdrawals exceed deposits, the account is overdrawn much like a bank account.
 Your trust deteriorates and so does your relationship.
 In order to sustain a high level of trust and keep your relationship strong, you need to make continual deposits.